 The End of Globalization?

-A new Global Network course hosted by the Yale School of Management explores the rise of populism, economic nationalism, and anti-globalization and their impact on business and society.
-The course, taught by Senior Associate Dean David Bach, invites guest lecturers from across Yale University and beyond to examine the drivers behind Brexit and Trump’s victory, the impact of globalization on jobs and inequality, radicalization and terrorism, and diminishing trust in institutions, among other topics.
+An online Global Network course hosted by the Yale School of Management explored the rise of populism, economic nationalism, and anti-globalization, and their impact on business and society.
+The course, taught by Senior Associate Dean David Bach, invited guest lecturers from across Yale University and beyond to examine the drivers behind Brexit and Trump’s victory, the impact of globalization on jobs and inequality, radicalization and terrorism, and diminishing trust in institutions, among other topics.

 Read the posts:

 Global Network Students Compete in Globalization Hackathon Finale